Computer Aided Manufacturing (CAM): The Complete Introduction for the Beginner’s Mind

 - The Operator.
 This individual loads raw materials into a CNC machine and run completed parts through the final packaging process.

 - The Setup Operator.
-This individual performs the initial configuration for a CNC machine, which includes loading a G-code program and setting up tools.
+This individual performs the initial configuration for a CNC machine, including loading a G-code program and setting up tools.

 Outside of day-to-day machine operations, there is also the Manufacturing Engineer on staff.
 In a new shop setup, this individual typically establishes systems and determines an ideal manufacturing process.
 For existing setups, a Manufacturing Engineer will monitor equipment and product quality while handling other managerial tasks.